Execute Sample Model#

 Options:

 -o: Output file path (optional).
-If provided, inference results overlaid on the frame are dumped into this file.-n: Number of frames to process (optional, default is to process all frames).-l: Application log level to print logs (optional, default is ERROR and WARNING).
+If provided, the program dumps inference results overlaid on the frame into this file.-n: Number of frames to process (optional, default is to process all frames).-l: Application log level to print logs (optional, default is ERROR and WARNING).
 Accepted log levels: 1 for ERROR, 2 for WARNING, 3 for INFERENCE RESULT, 4 for INFO, 5 for DEBUG.
-Logs at the provided level and all levels below are printed.-d: WidthxHeight of the input (required only in the case of NV12 input; example: 224x224).-r: Dump PL output, default is false.-h: Print this help and exit.Sample CLIs:Single snapshot execution :- “x_plus_ml_app -i dog.jpg -c /etc/vai/json-config/yolox_pl.json -s snapshot.yolox.0408 -l 3”
+Prints the logs at the provided level and the levels below.-d: WidthxHeight of the input (required only in the case of NV12 input; example: 224x224).-r: Dump NPU output, default is false.-h: Print this help and exit.Sample CLIs:Single snapshot execution :- “x_plus_ml_app -i dog.jpg -c /etc/vai/json-config/yolox.json -s snapshot.yolox.0408 -l 3”

 Run the X+ML application: